 Standards play a significant role in formulating and structuring the way that good metadata is documented.
 All commonly used metadata schemes follow open standards.

-When metadata is added to digital content, groupings and collections in a standardised and consistent way, it can be managed and organised so users are better able to discover, share and use that content.
+When metadata is added to digital content, groupings, and collections in a standardised and consistent way, it can be managed and organised so users are better able to discover, share, and use that content.
 Metadata:

-To gain maximum benefit from metadata, it helps to consider the use and purpose for which it is intended and plan for this accordingly.
-Choosing metadata standards that are fit for purpose and in common use will be economic, reduce risk and will help protect the future value of your descriptions and content.
+To gain maximum benefit from metadata, it helps to consider the use and purpose for which it is intended and to plan for this accordingly.
+Choosing metadata standards that are fit for purpose and in common use will be economic, reduce risk, and will help protect the future value of your descriptions and content.

 Metadata is most often pre-packaged and ready to use by professional subject communities and sectors in what is known as a metadata scheme.

-A metadata scheme provides a standard and consistent way to create, manage and share metadata.
+A metadata scheme provides a standard and consistent way to create, manage, and share metadata.
 A scheme is generally made up of: